 26. To assure proper application of these premium pay provisions, the following interpretations shall apply:

-A premium day worked may be counted as a day worked, as defined in Sections 12-16 of this , for purposes of sixth and seventh day compensations.
+A premium day worked may be counted as a day worked, as defined in Sections 12-16 of this Article, for purposes of sixth and seventh day compensations.

 Payment of a premium rate on one day shall not preclude the payment of a premium rate on another day.

-traight time and premium time worked not to exceed a total of eight (8) hours on any one (1) calendar day may be used for purposes of computing premium payments for hours in excess of forty (40) in a work week.
+For non-rotating shift workers, straight time and premium time worked not to exceed a total of eight (8) hours on any one (1) calendar day may be used for purposes of computing premium payments for hours in excess of forty (40) in a work week.

 For purposes of sixth and seventh day computations only, a day shall consist of a twenty-four (24) hour period beginning at 7:00 p.m., on one calendar day and ending at 6:59 p.m., on the following calendar day.
 However, work performed beyond the end of a day as a continuation of the regular shift of an employee shall only be credited for the purpose of sixth and seventh day computations if such work is performed to the extent of a full eight (8) hour shift into such day, except that all work performed on the seventh consecutive day of work shall be compensated at double time.